sciserver/SciServer-WordPress-Website/wp-content/plugins/simple-sitemap/readme.txt

-=== Simple Sitemap ===
+=== Simple Sitemap - Automatically Generate a Responsive Sitemap  ===
-Contributors: dgwyer
+Contributors: dgwyer, wpgoplugins
 Tags: seo sitemap, html, sitemap, html sitemap, seo, global, sort, shortcode, pages, posts, custom post types, post types, responsive, responsive sitemap
 Requires at least: 3.0
-Tested up to: 4.8
+Tested up to: 4.9
-Stable tag: 2.2
+Stable tag: 2.4

-The simplest responsive HTML sitemap available for WordPress!
+The simplest HTML5 sitemap available for WordPress!
 No setup required.
 Flexible customization options available.

 == Description ==

-Improve your SEO ranking by adding a HTML sitemap!

-Very quick and easy to use.
-Add a powerful fully responsive HTML sitemap to your website today!
-Simply enter the <code>[simple-sitemap]</code> shortcode in a post, page, custom post type, or text widget and you're good to go.
-Simple as that!
+Simple Sitemap helps improve your SEO ranking by automatically generating a HTML sitemap of all your content!
+There are flexible options to include only the content you want to include on your sitemap, and to format output.

+It takes just seconds to add a sitemap to your website.
+Simply include the <code>[simple-sitemap]</code> on a page to display a dynamically generated sitemap.
+It's that easy!

+Whatever your requirements, Simple Sitemap has you covered.

 The sitemap shortcode has several attributes you can use to control how your sitemap is rendered including: